Integrate your dedicated server to AMS using the AGS SDK

 state is Creating or Ready, depending on whether your dedicated server has called the Ready API.

-When running in AMS, a server in the Creating state will be subjected to the creation timeout and will be terminated if it does not signal that it is ready within that timeout.
-Unlike the watchdog, amssim
+When running in AMS, a server in the Creating state will be subjected to the creation timeout and will be terminated by the watchdog if it does not signal that it is ready before that timeout expires.
+Because amssim

 At any point if you want to check your dedicated server state, use this status command: